Vrushabh27/Neural-Koopman-Lyapunov-Control/README.md

 ## A typical procedure is as follows:
 - Define the neural network for Lyapunov function, encoder (Koopman observables) and decoder.
-- Collect data from unknown system and add them to the training set
+- Collect data from the unknown nonlinear system and add them to the training set
 - Set checking conditions for falsifier (falsification constraint)
 - Start training and verifying
 - Procedure stops when no counterexample is found by the SMT solver